Updated Jan 22, 2021 | Published Jul 14, 2020 • 14 min read

 Reap the rewards: You’ll earn a whopping 25X points per dollar on purchases at IHG properties, thanks to the card and your Platinum membership.

-Aim high: If you manage to reach the welcome bonus of 140,000 bonus points for spending $3,000 in the first 3 months, depending on where you’re headed, you’ll likely be able to get a few night stays.
+Aim high: If you manage to reach the welcome bonus of 125,000 bonus points plus a Reward Night for spending $3,000 in the first three months of account opening, depending on where you’re headed, you’ll likely be able to get a few night stays.
 And, the bonus will be all the sweeter with the rewards you’ll earn along the way.

 One of the elite: With Platinum Elite status, you’ll gain a few amenities aimed at making your hotel stint more comfortable.
 These include complimentary room upgrades when they’re available, priority check-in, and you’ll be able to opt for extended checkout.